The CIPR awards Fellowships to members for outstanding contributions to the CIPR and the public relations profession.

 CIPR Fellows have demonstrated outstanding contributions to the development of the Institute and the wider profession.

-You must be an Accredited or Chartered PR Practitioner and include strong evidence of at least five of the following statements listed below under each category:-
+If you are not self-nominating, you must be a CIPR Member (MCIPR) or Fellow (FCIPR) to make a nomination.
+The nominee must be an Accredited or Chartered PR Practitioner and you must include strong evidence of at least five of the following statements listed below under each category:-

 CIPR experience and commitment: